Toloka/docs/en/guide/concepts/efficiency-metrics/rejected-tasks.md

 #### Features

-- Only tasks with assignment review are considered.
+- Only tasks with manual review are considered.

 - The percentage is calculated for the last 2 days.